Want the Open Secret for Successful Supply Chain Management?

 3. Production

-After you have your materials in place, you’re prepared to produce your goods.
+When you have your materials in place, you’re prepared to produce your goods.
 Whether you are building components or finished products, you need a production plan in place.

 5. Warehousing